About?

 Thanks for asking.

-This blog was begun in Dakota homelands–Prairie Center Township, on a dilapidated old farmstead surrounded by what experts refer to as “hard-used” remnant prairie, overlooking the Vermillion River in Southeast South Dakota.
-It was continued for a spell on the Coteau Des Prairies in the northeastern corner of the state.
-Now, I’m writing from He Sapa–the Black Hills–homeland of the Oceti Sakowin (Great Sioux Nation), as well as all the other places I travel as a rural organizer.
+This blog was begun in Prairie Center Township, on a dilapidated farmstead overlooking the Vermillion River in Southeast South Dakota.
+It was continued for a spell on the Prairie Coteau in the northeastern part of the state.
+Now, I write from He Sapa–the Black Hills, where I live with my husband and our furry critters on the banks of Rapid Creek.

 No matter where I am, I keep the prairie at my center.